Outcomes4Me Secures $21M in Funding Learn more >>

 A radical prostatectomy is a surgical procedure to remove the entire prostate gland along with some of the surrounding tissue.
 This is a common and often curative option when the cancer has not spread beyond the prostate.
 Your surgeon might perform this through a single large incision or using a minimally invasive laparoscopic or robotic-assisted technique, which involves several small incisions.
 The primary goal of this surgical approach is to remove all the cancer cells.
 After surgery, your doctor will continue to monitor your PSA levels to ensure the cancer has not returned.

-Radiation Therapy
+How Radiation Therapy Works

 Radiation therapy uses high-energy beams, like X-rays, to destroy cancer cells.
 It can be used as the main treatment for localized prostate cancer or after surgery to eliminate any cancer cells that might have been left behind.
 There are two main types: external beam radiation, where a machine directs radiation at your prostate from outside your body, and brachytherapy, where tiny radioactive seeds are placed inside your prostate.
 For many men with early-stage cancer, radiation therapy offers a cure rate similar to surgery, making it a powerful alternative.

-Active Surveillance for Low-Risk Cancer
+Is Active Surveillance Right for You?

 If you have a slow-growing, low-risk prostate cancer, your doctor might recommend active surveillance.
 This isn’t a lack of treatment; it’s a strategic decision to closely monitor the cancer without immediate intervention.
 You’ll have regular PSA tests, digital rectal exams (DREs), and possibly biopsies to track any changes.
 The idea is to avoid or delay the side effects of surgery or radiation unless the cancer shows signs of becoming more aggressive.
 For many men, active surveillance provides a safe way to manage the disease while maintaining a high quality of life.

-Hormone Therapy and Other Approaches
+Exploring Hormone Therapy and Other Treatments

 For prostate cancer that has spread or is more advanced, the focus of treatment may shift from a cure to long-term management.
 Hormone therapy, also called androgen deprivation therapy (ADT), is a common approach.
 It works by lowering the levels of male hormones (androgens) like testosterone, which fuel the growth of prostate cancer cells.
 While it’s not typically curative on its own, it can control the cancer for many years.
 Other systemic therapies like chemotherapy, immunotherapy, and targeted therapy are also used to manage advanced disease, helping to extend life and manage symptoms.